ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-5/exercise-5.md

 Managed virtual networks are virtual networks that are created and managed by Microsoft Fabric for each Fabric workspace.
 Managed virtual networks provide network isolation for Fabric Spark workloads, meaning that the compute clusters are deployed in a dedicated network and are no longer part of the shared virtual network.
 Managed virtual networks also enable network security features such as managed private endpoints, and private link support for Data Engineering and Data Science items in Microsoft Fabric that use Apache Spark.

+> [!IMPORTANT]
+> Managed private endpoints (and Workspace identities) are only available for workspaces assigned to Fabric capacities with SKU's F64 or larger.

 ![MPE-OVERVIEW](https://learn.microsoft.com/en-us/fabric/security/media/security-managed-vnets-fabric-overview/managed-vnets-overview.gif)